 1. Amazon will return CANCELLED to an API request, or

-2. The report will be generated with no data.
-It will include a short error message that the report was requested too frequently.
+2. The report will be generated without data and include a short error message stating that it was requested too frequently.

 Check your Amazon Seller account for other tools, processes, or systems that are requesting data

-Make sure to check if you have any other applications, or Seller Central reports scheduled.
+Check if you have any other applications or Seller Central reports scheduled.
 If you do, remove or pause them.
 This will reduce the number of requests that end in a CANCELLED or NO_DATA state.

 Lastly, if reports have been generated from Seller Central UI, these requests will count against API limits.
-If you have scheduled reports in the Seller Central UI and are attempting to programmatically export via the API, we suggest stopping any scheduled reports in the seller UI.
+If you have scheduled reports in the Seller Central UI and are trying to export via the API programmatically, we suggest you stop any scheduled reports in the Seller UI.

 Did this answer your question?